phillipivan/companion-module-stagetec-xci/companion/HELP.md

 ### XCI Configuration
 Configuring the XCI to trigger SNMP traps requires use of Nexus service.

-In the ethernet configuration window select your XCI card and navigate to the SNMP tab.
+In the ethernet configuration window select the XCI card and navigate to the SNMP tab.

 ![Network Configuration](images/xci-network-snmp.PNG)